WELCOME TO ST PAUL'S CHURCH KEWSTOKE

 It will focus on couples who have been married in the church over the years but, of course, all are welcome to attend and take part.

-Rev Gail would be delighted to hear from those who took their vows at St Paul’s and
+Rev Gail would be delighted to hear from those who took their vows at St Paul’s.
+“Perhaps you would like to share treasured wedding photographs or stunning bridal dresses with us that

 A highlight will be on the Sunday when couples will have the opportunity to renew their wedding vows.